-Last season, it was a game-winning touchdown as time expired by Minnesota Vikings wide receiver Stefon Diggs.
+In 2017, it was a game-winning touchdown as time expired by Minnesota Vikings wide receiver Stefon Diggs.
 In 2012, the "Fail Mary" gave us one of the strangest endings to a football game we've ever seen.
-Now, the Miami Dolphins have given football fans not only one of the greatest plays of all time, but maybe the greatest finish to a game in NFL history.
+In 2018, the Miami Dolphins gave football fans not only one of the greatest plays of all time, but maybe the greatest finish to a game in NFL history.

 Covering 69 yards is no easy feat in any level of football.
-In the fourth quarter of NFL games this year, there were only 11 plays that covered that much ground prior to what happened in Miami.
+In the fourth quarter of NFL games in 2018, there were only 11 plays that covered that much ground prior to what happened in Miami.

 According to Elias Sports, the Miami Miracle is the longest game-winning score with no time left on the clock in the Super Bowl era.

 While it might not surpass the level of the Immaculate Reception, The Sea of Hands, or "The Catch," the Miracle in Miami was the greatest finish to an NFL game I've ever seen in my lifetime, and I don't know if another play will top the improbable nature of a nine-point underdog beating the NFL's greatest dynasty once again.

 With a win, New England could have clinched their 10th-straight AFC East title and their 16th-consecutive season with at least 10 wins.
 That wouldn't happen on December 9 on the Dolphins' watch, who have now beaten New England in five of the last six home games at Hard Rock Stadium in Miami Gardens.

 Not only did Drake's 69-yard touchdown feature Patriots tight end Rob Gronkowski hitting the ground like a 300-year-old oak tree as he tried tackling the speedy running back, it ended in complete pandemonium and a hero's welcome in the locker room from coach Adam Gase and the rest of his Miami teammates.